Dynamic NavMesh Surface

 /Unregister()

-Can be called manually, but typically handled by the Coordinator.
+— Can be called manually, but are usually managed automatically by the Coordinator.

 Best Practices